malachi-iot/estdlib/README.md

 ## Chrono

-Many primitives for basic time handling and comparison are brought in mirroring `std::chrono` namespace and for bonus fun there's a minimal `steady_clock` implementation for FreeRTOS and Atmel Start Framework
+Many primitives for basic time handling and comparison are brought in mirroring `std::chrono` namespace and for bonus fun there's a minimal `steady_clock` implementation for FreeRTOS

 ## Tuples